History of BUILD

 At the direction of then-President Jon Westling, BU committed a portion of its annual Federal Work-Study funds to provide tutors for the federally-created America Reads program and its local counterpart, ReadBoston.
 Working with BUILD, BU students support literacy programs in local elementary schools, helping to ensure that all children are reading at grade level by the end of third grade.

-Each year the BUILD tutoring program involves over 140 students from many of the University’s Schools and Colleges.
-More than 1300 children are tutored at 14 in-school and after-school sites in the Boston and Chelsea public schools, and approximately 80 children a week are tutored at the Boston Medical Center.
+Each year the BUILD tutoring program involves over 125 students from many of the University’s Schools and Colleges.
+More than 600 children are tutored at 11 – 13 in-school and after-school sites in the Boston and Chelsea public schools.